sidsenkumar11/riscv-rocket/README.md

 	</li>
 </ol>

-### RISC-V Binaries on Pre-Built Images for ARM Core
+#### RISC-V Binaries on Pre-Built Images for ARM Core
 UC Berkeley provides several pre-built binaries in its fpga-zynq repository so that users can quickly run RISC-V binaries on the FPGA.
 Some terms to know:  The Xilinx SDK is a software suite that contains toolchains to compile binaries in formats that the Zybo's CPU will understand.
 Vivado is an IDE for writing hardware designs, compiling binaries for the ARM core, and transferring designs to the FPGA.
 The binaries provided are as follows:

 <ul>
     <li><b>boot.bin</b> - This is generated by the Xilinx SDK from Vivado and contains three files.</li>

     - A bitstream (rocketchip\_wrapper.bit) which configures the FPGA with the Rocket Chip design.
 This is the Rocket Chip itself that will be run on the FPGA.
-We will later see how to create our own bitstreams so we can create different configurations of Rocket Chips.
+We will later see how to create our own bitstreams so we can create different configurations of Rocket Chips.<br>

     - A first stage bootloader (FSBL.elf).
 This bootloader configures the Zynq system based on the project's block design, so it is built using the Xilinx SDK as well.
-After the bootloader is finished, it hands control to u-boot.
+After the bootloader is finished, it hands control to u-boot.<br>

     - A second stage bootloader (u-boot.elf) that takes configuration information and prepares the ARM processing system for booting Linux.
-After u-boot finishes, it hands off execution to the ARM Linux kernel.
+After u-boot finishes, it hands off execution to the ARM Linux kernel.<br>

     <li><b>ARM Linux (uImage)</b> - The copy of Linux designed to run on the ARM CPU.
 Within this Linux system, we can run tools like fesvr-zedboard to interact with the RISC-V Rocket Core.</li>